GChalony/MeloBox/blog/content/posts/melodybox.md

 We'll be using a RaspberryPi for this project.
 Indeed, we need a small enough board that it'll fit in a box, and it needs some pretty advanced features like connecting to spotify over the network or connecting to a NFC sensor.
 We could usea microcontroller, but it'd be so much work to add a network chip and all, while we get all that for free on a Pi.
 Also, as it's linux, we'll be able to use all the awesome tools that other people built for us!

-> Disclaimer: we'll go through quite a few topics here, but I am by no means an expert.
+_**Disclaimer**: we'll go through quite a few topics here, but I am by no means an expert.
 And though I'll try to give an overview of the technologies we'll manipulate, I'm more interested in _how to use them_ rather than _how they work_.
-I've left tons of ressources at the end if you want to go deeper.
+I've left tons of ressources at the end if you want to go deeper._

 ### Playing sound